-This information booklet has been developed to help prepare you for your gastric bypass operation.
+This information booklet has been developed to help prepare you for your laparoscopic gastric sleeve procedure.
 It discusses what you can expect before, during and after your stay in hospital and helps you with the lifestyle changes you need to make after surgery.

 Please ensure that you have had time to read, and understand all the information contained in this booklet.
 It is important that you give yourself adequate time to process this information.
 We are happy to answer any questions that you may have.
-There is plenty of space throughout the book for you to write questions